-If you’re really in for the long haul, prepare certain dishes ahead of time and freeze them.
-This will save time, and in turn this will maximize time spent in worship.
+If you’re really in it for the long haul, prepare certain dishes ahead of time and freeze them.
+This will save time, and in turn, this will maximize time spent in worship.

 7- Make it Simple

-Don’t overwhelm yourself with lists of food items you should prepare everyday onIftar, just make sure meals are nutritious and have all necessary elements.
+Don’t overwhelm yourself with lists of food items you should prepare every day for Iftar; just make sure meals are nutritious and have all necessary elements.

 8- Make Use of Leftovers

-Don’t ever throw food in the rubbish, try to use any leftovers in other dishes or give it to the poor.
+Don’t ever throw food in the rubbish, try to use any leftovers in other dishes or give them to the poor.
 And when there are none, eat simple meals.

 The Prophet (peace and blessings be upon him) used to break his fast with dates, milk, and a subsequent light meal in the spirit of disciplining one’s food intake.